ASPP/pelita/README.md

 ## Project Information

-Information about authors, mailinlist, the license (2-Clause-BSD) and acknowledgements can be found at: http://debilski.github.com/pelita/info.html
+Information about authors, mailing list, the license (2-Clause-BSD) and acknowledgements can be found at: http://debilski.github.com/pelita/info.html

 ## Development